Logo

 Day 2: We will depart early towards Lingshan, and start our birding in the mid-morning.
 The cold snowbound slopes at this time of year host Siberian Accentor, Pallas’s Rosefinch, Chinese Beautiful Rosefinch, and other wintering migrants which include Cinereous Vulture, Long-tailed Rosefinch, Asian Rosy Finch, Red-throated Thrush, Naumann’s Thrush, and Güldenstädt’s Redstart.
 In addition, there are several resident species to look for such as Beijing Babbler, Plain Laughingthrush, Silver-throated Bushtit and Godlewski’s Bunting.
 Night at Lingshan.

-Day 5: Morning travelling south to Poyang Lake for afternoon birding.
-Poyang is renowned for wintering waterbirds, and is in fact now the sole wintering area for the beautiful Siberian Crane, often seen alongside the more numerous Hooded and White-naped Cranes.
+Day 4-5: One of the most astounding sites in the world for wintering waterbirds, Poyang Lake is now the sole wintering area for the beautiful Siberian Crane, often seen alongside the more numerous Hooded and White-naped Cranes.
 These are not the only threated waterbirds to target however, since Lesser White-fronted Goose, Swan Goose and Oriental Stork are always present in good numbers here too.
 We will also hope for Brown Crake, Red-billed Starling, Marsh Grassbird, Rustic Bunting, Ochre-rumped Bunting, and Yellow-browed Bunting.
 There is certainly potential to come across something rarer here, such as Baer’s Pochard, Chinese Grey Shrike, Chinese Penduline Tit, or Buff-bellied Pipit.
+There will be plenty of time to also look at the more widespread species which are abundant here, including the eastern subspecies of both Taiga Bean Goose and Tundra Bean Goose, plus Greater White-fronted Goose, Tundra Swan, Eastern Spot-billed Duck, the stunning Falcated Duck, and so much more!
 Night near Poyang Lake.

-Day 8: The main target at this time of year in Wuyuan is Scaly-sided Merganser along the river which flows through the valley.
-Other possibilities include Mandarin Duck, Moustached Laughingthrush, Brown Crake, Yellow-browed Bunting, and a small chance for Long-billed Plover.
-In the afternoon we will drive back to Nanchang before removing our winter clothing and flying to Sanya on the south coast of tropical Hainan!
+Day 7: The main target at this time of year in Wuyuan is Scaly-sided Merganser along the river which flows through the valley.
+Other possibilities include Mandarin Duck, Brown Crake, Moustached Laughingthrush, Masked Laughingthrush, Short-tailed Parrotbill, Yellow-browed Bunting, and a small chance for Long-billed Plover.
+We will spend a full day in the valley and overnight again in Wuyuan.

 Tour details